What's the difference between dirt and soil?

 But it’s no secret that dirt is pretty much dead soil.

-However, Soil is almost the opposite.
+However, Soil is pretty much the opposite.
 Besides having all the same stuff as ‘dirt’, soil is full of living things like decaying organic matter, microbes, bacteria, fungi and microorganisms.
-Very much alive.

 (Ref.
 David Pimental, “Population Growth and the Environment” Dec.
 1998